 Through communication, training, and conversation, people can learn to recognize how their own social identity subtly influences the way they interact with others or the biases they unconsciously hold.
 They can also learn and consider how the dynamics of social identity may be shaping others’ experiences.
-By defining diversity through social identity, all employees have a way to put themselves into a discussion of equity, diversity, and inclusion.
+By defining diversity through a lens of social identity, all employees have a way to put themselves into a discussion of diversity, equity, and inclusion.

-We can partner with you to create leadership solutions to shift mindsets, behaviors, and practices towards more equitable, diverse, and inclusive teams and organizations.
-Learn more about our customized EDI solutions at www.ccl.org/edi.
+We can partner with you to create customized leadership solutions to shift mindsets, behaviors, and practices towards more equitable, diverse, and inclusive teams and organizations.
+Learn more about our EDI practice.